maunadonis/Tunnel-Core-v2-Data-Privacy/README.md

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Tunnel Core v2 - SSH/HTTP/SSL/SSL + Payload/Slowdns VPN unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Tunnel Core v2 - SSH/HTTP/SSL/SSL + Payload/Slowdns WebView VPN unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**